-This asparagus tartine combines thinly sliced, fresh asparagus with a runny egg and an aromatic spice mix to create the perfect spring lunch.
+This asparagus tartine combines thinly sliced asparagus with a runny egg and hummus to create a colorful, hearty, easy lunch!

 If you live in a northern climate, you know the gleeful feeling that comes with seeing the first seasonal crops appear on market stands.
 Asparagus are among the first of a long line of vegetables and fruits that are to follow over the summer, which is why every year, starting late May, I dutifully watch for their arrival.
 The seasonal crisp stalks are so fresh they’re almost sweet, so one of my favorite ways to enjoy them is thinly bias-cut and tossed with pasta, into a salad, or sprinkled over a tartine.
 This year I decided to pair them with Middle-Eastern flavors and a quintessential partner, the egg.
 Served on a toasted slice of bread, it’s an elegant brunch dish or a simple lunch you should enjoy with a glass of white wine.

 Prepare the soft-boiled eggs: Set a small bowl with water and ice close to the stove.
 Bring a small pot of water to a boil.
 Carefully drop the eggs into the boiling water, lower the heat, and simmer for exactly 6 minutes.
 Fish the eggs out of the water with a slotted spoon and drop them into a bowl of ice water.
 Leave them in for at least 5 minutes to stop the cooking process and cool down the eggs.
 Keep the eggs in their shells in the fridge until ready to serve.
 You can prepare the eggs a day or two in advance, but they will be best if served room temperature.
 If you boiled the eggs in advance, take them out of the fridge 15-30 minutes before you plan on serving them.